gregsdennis/Manatee.Json/README.md

 - Opt-out property inclusion via attribute
 - Optionally serialize only properties for requested type or all properties defined by object

-See the wiki pages for more information on how to use this wonderful library!
+See the [docs](https://gregsdennis.github.io/Manatee.Json) for more information on how to use this wonderful library!

 ## Contributing